marcosmrai/mraimundo/content/teaching/society/aula01/01-fontes.md

 > its social consequences.
 In another sense, however, it extends the
 > responsibility of engineers because they have to take into account a
 > range of stakeholders and their interests."

 ---

+### Fonte 9: Steen (2022), Cap.
+3, pp. 29–30 *(adicionada no enriquecimento desta sessão)*
+**Uso pretendido:** segunda ilustração de não-neutralidade — *scripts*/affordances em aparelhos de barbear (Bloco 3).

+**Trecho:**
+> "Typically, shavers for men used to have screws, which suggests that
+> men are able to do maintenance or repairs.
+Shavers for women, in
+> contrast, have no screws, which suggests that they are unable to
+> maintain or repair these devices. [...]
+These features are referred to
+> as scripts or affordances; these prescribe, to a smaller or larger
+> extent, what people can and cannot do with these products."

+---

+### Fonte 10: Van de Poel & Royakkers (2011), Cap.
+1, p.
+28 *(adicionada no enriquecimento desta sessão)*
+**Uso pretendido:** Constructive Technology Assessment (CTA) como resposta institucional ao dilema de Collingridge (Bloco 4).

+**Trecho:**
+> "The idea behind Constructive Technology Assessment (CTA) is that
+> TA-like efforts are to be carried out parallel to the process of
+> technological development and are fed back to the development and
+> design process of technology (Schot, 1992; Schot and Rip, 1997).
+CTA
+> aims at broadening the design process, both in terms of actors involved
+> and in terms of interests, considerations and values taken into account
+> in technological development."

+---

+### Fonte 11: Steen (2022), Cap.
+3, p.
+32 *(adicionada no enriquecimento desta sessão)*
+**Uso pretendido:** nomear uma voz crítica concreta no exemplo do *feedback loop* de redes sociais (Bloco 5).

+**Trecho:**
+> "Former Google designer Tristan Harris is one of the people who helped
+> to expose such practices.
+We are vulnerable to how these designs
+> activate our behavioural impulses.
+Our brains have evolved to be
+> activated by novel or interesting sensory input."

+---